ibm-cloud-docs/logs-router/route-manage.md

     {: important}

 `--rules RULES`
-:   JSON formatted rules array definition in single quotes that define how metrics are routed.
+:   JSON formatted rules array definition in single quotes that define how platform logs are routed.
 For more information, see [Defining routing rules](/docs/logs-router?topic=logs-router-route_rules_definitions).

 `--file RULES_DEFINITION_JSON_FILE`
-:    JSON file that includes the routing rules that define how metrics are routed.
+:    JSON file that includes the routing rules that define how platform logs are routed.
 For more information, see [Defining routing rules](/docs/logs-router?topic=logs-router-route_rules_definitions).

 `--output FORMAT`
 :   Currently supported format is JSON.
 If specified, output will be returned in JSON format.
 If `JSON` is not specified, output will be returned in a tabular format.